Subtraction-free complexity, cluster transformations, and spanning trees: Subtraction-free complexity vs. ordinary complexity

+\begin{proof} By Lemma~\ref{lem:F_alpha-is-SF}, the subtraction-free complexity of $G_n$ is finite, and for any representation $G_n=P/Q$ where $P$ and $Q$ are polynomials with nonnegative coefficients, we have $\deg(P)>2^{2^n}$.
+Now Lemma~\ref{lem:denom-to-complexity} implies that subtraction-free complexity of~$G_n$ is greater than~$2^n$.
+Finally, the last statement of the proposition follows from the fact that $2^{2^n}$ can be computed by iterated squaring. \end{proof}

-Some readers might feel uncomfortable about the fact that the polynomial~$f_n(x)$ in the above example has a coefficient whose binary notation has exponential length.
-To alleviate those concerns, we next present a closely related example that does not have this drawback.
-In doing so, we use a modification of the well-known Lazard-Mora-Philippon trick, cf.\ for example \cite{Grigoriev-Vorobjov}.
+The reader might feel uncomfortable about the fact that the polynomial~$G_n(x)$ in Proposition~\ref{prop:f_n-lower-bound} has a coefficient whose binary notation has exponential length.
+To alleviate those concerns, we present a closely related example that does not have this drawback.
+In doing so, we use a modification of the well-known Lazard-Mora-Philippon trick, cf., e.g.,~\cite{Grigoriev-Vorobjov}.